Install TaskNote Everywhere

 Does it work offline?

 Yes.
-Once added to your home screen, you can turn on Airplane Mode and full functionality remains.
+Once installed to your home screen or desktop you can switch on Airplane Mode and keep writing.
+Changes sync as soon as you're back online.

 Do I need to update it manually?

-No. The app updates itself silently in the background whenever you connect to the internet.
+No. The web app updates itself in the background whenever you're online - you always open the newest version.